tgross/devopsdaysmsp2018/content/_index.md

 {{% fragment %}}!["in X lines of Python"](img/in_X_lines_07.png){{% /fragment %}}

 {{% note %}}
-what also makes ML and IoT especially problematic is that their inherent complexity is not being respected, only their results. "easy machine learning in 100 lines of Python!". *many* users of ML treat the tools as magic and the models as binary blobs: a black box into which numbers go and decisions come out.
+what also makes ML especially problematic is that its inherent complexity is not being respected, only its results. "easy machine learning in 100 lines of Python!". *many* users of ML treat the tools as magic and the models as binary blobs: a black box into which numbers go and decisions come out.
 {{% /note %}}

 ---